top of page

 The clinician will usually move the gun over the painful area in your tendon.
 Shockwave has been shown to cause a long-lasting reduction in pain in a wide variety of soft tissue injuries.
 Interestingly, we don’t actually yet understand the exact mechanism of how the shockwaves manages to numb pain.

-Does the research support its use for Achilles tendonitis?
+Does the research support shockwave therapy for Achilles tendonitis?

 Yes.
 There are plenty of studies that show that shockwave therapy can provide long-term pain relief for both insertional as well as mid-portion Achilles tendinopathy.
 The only problem is that most of these studies did not include a control group, so we can’t really tell whether these patients would have gotten better in any case, regardless of any treatments applied.